aabbtree77/session-auth-starter/README.md

 ## Doubts About Astro

-Astro can serve as a React metaframework, but it is not particularly good at it:
+Astro can serve as React metaframework, but it is not particularly good at it:

 1. The whole code base is now infected with "*.astro" which React cannot call.

-2. Routing/redirects/passing around data is a mess, just like everywhere else.
+2. Routing/redirecting is still a mess:

+    * Astro.redirect("/user")

+    * window.location.href = "/user"

+    * User existence checks via Astro.locals.user with some env.d.ts weirdness.

+    * HTML links inside React components.

+    * fetch with double await and manual error handling.

+    This might pertain to any web app, not necessarily the problem with Astro, but I just wish there was **send(address, data)** and **data = receive(address)** everywhere instead of all this "gardening".

 3. Astro allows writing HTML, JSX, and "JSX-forked", which is confusing: